A State Of Mind

 The available on-site parking will fill up.
-Overflow parking will be along Del Valle Road and possibly further out.
+Overflow parking will be, in the Eagles View parking area, the Caballo Loco parking area, and along the west side of Del Valle Road.
 After on-site parking reaches capacity, vehicles will be allowed in to unload camping gear, but will have to be moved out as soon as gear is unloaded at a staging area.
 A driver must stay with the vehicle as space will be very limited.
-Please plan ahead.
-Shuttles will be available Friday evening for transportation between parking areas and the unloading area.
+Please plan ahead and carpool when possible.
+Shuttles will be available Friday and Saturday for transportation between parking areas and the unloading area.
 There is very limited availability of staff and equipment to help move guest gear to camp areas, so We suggest that you bring something with wheels to transport your camp gear to your site.

 Restrooms & Showers

-The park restrooms with flush toilets will be open for use by Two Day Town guests.
+The park restrooms near the stage will be closed for construction this year, however all other bathrooms with flush toilets will be open for use by Two Day Town guests.
+We will also have additional porta-potties in the parking lot.
 We transform portions of the changing areas of one of the restroom buildings into shower areas.
 Solar-Shower bags will be available for guest use, on the condition that they are refilled afterward, and of course you can bring your own shower stuff rather than using ours.
-Because of the drought, the park outdoor cold water shower posts will be turned off.

-If the park entry kiosk is open, you must stop and pay the $6 vehicle entry fee.
-If the kiosk is closed, expect a next-day visit from park staff to collect the fee.
-The fee receipt must be placed so it is visible from outside the vehicle and is valid for one week.
+There will be a flat fee for entrance to the park that is still being negotiated, keep your eye out here for more info.
+The fee receipt must be placed so it is visible from outside the vehicle and is valid for the duration of Two Day Town.
 If we don’t support the parks they won’t be here for us.